Immigration Changes FAQs

 What should I do if I am asked to provide information about a student or employee?

-Any request for student or employee information should be referred to the Office of Legal Affairs at 704-687-5732.
-The Family Educational Rights and Privacy Act (FERPA) and other privacy laws may prohibit disclosure without a subpoena or court order, and the University does not disclose private student or employee information unless required by law.
+Note: The Family Educational Rights and Privacy Act (FERPA) and other privacy laws may prohibit disclosure without a subpoena or court order, and the University does not disclose private student or employee information unless required by law.
+Similarly, the North Carolina Human Resources Act restricts access to most employee information without written consent.

 What does it mean when a SEVIS record is terminated?

-A termination means that the Student and Exchange Visitor Program (SEVP)—part of U.S. Immigration and Customs Enforcement (ICE)—has changed an individual’s SEVIS record to inactive, based on a determination that they are no longer maintaining valid nonimmigrant status.
+• A SEVIS record termination is an administrative action taken by the Student and Exchange Visitor Program (SEVP), a branch of U.S. Immigration and Customs Enforcement (ICE).
+It means the government has changed an individual’s SEVIS record to inactive, based on a determination that they are no longer maintaining valid nonimmigrant status.
 When this occurs:

 • The individual’s F-1 or J-1 status ends immediately;